mertgokpinar/VITKAN/readme.md

 **Preprocess**

-For preprocessing raw WSI, we used publicly available [Clam](https://github.com/mahmoodlab/CLAM), We divide WSI into 224x224 patches and extracted WSI features using following publicly available pre-trained histology vision transformer weights listed below.
+For preprocessing raw Diagnostic WSI, we used publicly available [Clam](https://github.com/mahmoodlab/CLAM), we divided each WSI into 224x224 patches and extracted WSI features using following publicly available pre-trained histology vision transformer weights listed below.

 - [CTransPath](https://github.com/Xiyue-Wang/TransPath)
 - [HistoSSL](https://github.com/owkin/HistoSSLscaling)
 - [UNI](https://github.com/mahmoodlab/UNI)
 - [CONCH](https://github.com/mahmoodlab/CONCH)

+**Create Splits**

+Example commands given [here](make_split_commands.sh) for creating train/test splits.

 ## **Training**

+**Options**

+Before starting any training, it is highly recommended setting data paths, fixed variables and other training options from this [file](options.py).

 **Wandb Training**

-VITKAN supports training with Weight and Biases, a strong hyperparameter search tool for deep learning models, you can use your own configration file or you can use an example config file from [cfg](cfg).
+VITKAN supports training with Weight and Biases, a strong hyperparameter search tool for deep learning models, you can use your own configration file or you can use see example config files from [here](cfg).

 You can init your Wandb sweep with:
 ```python